New Qualifying Rate?

 Fixed vs. Variable Rate Mortgages

-General Roger Lambert 3 Nov
+General 3 Nov

 If you are new to the world of mortgages, you probably have a lot of questions – such as whether to choose a fixed-rate mortgage or variable -rate mortgage.
 Even experienced homeowners can sometimes struggle with this and may wonder if they made the right choice or if they should switch.